xamarin/XamarinComponents/Util/Xamarin.Build.Download/README.md

 Other NuGets may download the same library, and should use the same key to prevent it being downloaded and unpacked multiple times.

 Define a new build target with a name unique to your NuGet.
-It shoudl insert items into the build process that refer to files from the unpacked archive, which will be in subdirectories of the `$(XamarinBuildDownloadDir)` directory corresponding to the `Id` metadata for each archive:
+It should insert items into the build process that refer to files from the unpacked archive, which will be in subdirectories of the `$(XamarinBuildDownloadDir)` directory corresponding to the `Id` metadata for each archive: